DATABench: Evaluating Dataset Auditing in Deep Learning from an Adversarial Perspective: Discussion

 \subsection{Dataset Auditing for Generative Models}

-While dataset auditing has been actively explored for classification models, auditing generative models has only recently started to receive attention \cite{maini2024llm,qiu2025watermarking,hu2025membership,li2025towards} and remains largely underdeveloped.
-Many recent results suggest that even achieving stable results useful for auditing in real-world non-adversarial settings is extremely challenging \cite{duan2023diffusion,duanmembership}.
-This difficulty arises from several inherent characteristics of generative models: \textbf{(1)} They are often trained on massive corpora where any individual dataset constitutes only a minuscule fraction, making both internal and external auditing signals significantly diluted. \textbf{(2)} The outputs of generative models are non-deterministic and vary across sampling seeds, further complicating reliable attribution. \textbf{(3)} Many real-world misuse cases manifest at the output level (\eg, a generated image resembling a copyrighted artwork), where neither internal model access nor query APIs are available (\ie, the box-free setting).
-In such cases, traditional auditing methods, which rely on model behaviors or access, become ineffective or even inapplicable.
-While very recent works have achieved partial success in specific settings (\eg, in the fine-tuning scenarios \cite{qiu2025watermarking,he2025towards,li2025towards}), how to design stable and general-purpose auditing algorithms for generative models is still an open challenge in the community.
+While dataset auditing has been actively explored for classification models, auditing generative models has only recently started to receive attention \citep{qiu2025watermarking,hu2025membership,li2025towards} and remains largely underdeveloped.
+Many recent results suggest that even achieving stable results useful for auditing in real-world non-adversarial settings is extremely challenging \citep{duan2023diffusion,duanmembership}.
+This difficulty arises from several inherent characteristics of generative models: \textbf{(1)} They are typically trained on massive-scale datasets (often containing billions of samples), where any individual data subset constitutes only a minuscule fraction, making both internal and external auditing signals significantly diluted. \textbf{(2)} The generation process is highly stochastic and sensitive to sampling seeds, further complicating reliable attribution. \textbf{(3)} Many real-world misuse cases manifest at the output level (\eg, a generated image resembling a copyrighted artwork), where neither internal model parameters nor standard interfaces are available (\ie, the box-free setting).
+In such cases, traditional auditing methods, which rely on model access or specific behavioral signatures, become ineffective or even inapplicable.
+While very recent works have achieved partial success in specific settings (\eg, in fine-tuning scenarios \citep{qiu2025watermarking,he2025towards,li2025towards}), designing stable and general-purpose auditing algorithms for generative models remains an open challenge in the community.

-Given these challenges, existing auditing methods are not maturely applicable and may yield unstable or misleading results when evaluated under adversarial settings.
+Given these complexities, existing auditing methods for generative models are not yet mature and may yield unstable or misleading results when evaluated under adversarial settings.
 Therefore, we caution that rushing into adversarial robustness evaluations in such an ill-defined setting without reliable baselines may misrepresent the true difficulty of the problem or misguide the community toward premature conclusions.
-We leave this as an important direction for future work.
+Nevertheless, our framework and attack methodology—structured by three processing stages (\ie, pre-processing, training, post-training) and three attack strategies (\ie, decoupling, removal, detection)—are designed to be model-agnostic and generalize across different modalities.
+We leave the extension to generative models as an important direction for future work.